Justwhittaker/PRO4-Mealdeals/README.md

         9. Image
         10. User

-    * Also I have added a button for the user to change mind and go back to profile. <br>
+    * Also I have added a button for the user to change their mind and go back to profile. <br>
     * add_deals and the edit_deals pages was responsive and working as expected<br>

 ---